fboes/aerofly-missions/docs/reno_air_races/README.md

 Please note: You will have the exact positions of the poles marked in your map for the jet course (with a MB-339) and bi-plane course (with a Pitts S-2).

-The flight plan itself will not show up properly in Aerofly FS4, as the waypoints are way too close - and sadly the poles are not modelled.
+The flight plan itself will not show up properly in Aerofly FS 4, as the waypoints are way too close - and sadly the poles are not modeled.
 But glancing on the moving map gives you an idea where the poles are supposed to be, and you may have a glimpse as some funny spots on the aerial images, which are the poles.

 You may also want to take a look at [Krzysk's Reno Course](https://github.com/krzysk1/reno_course) and [ApfelFliegers's installation instructions](https://www.aerofly.com/community/forum/index.php?thread/19105-user-created-custom-missions/&postID=121141#post121141).